 The Apostles' Creed is certainly the best known and most widely accepted statement of foundational truths of the Christian Church.
 Having its roots in the second century, it developed over the next 300 years into the traditional form many use yet today.
 The contemporary version seeks to bring clarity by changing "maker" to "creator," "Holy Ghost" to "Holy Spirit," "sitteth" to "is seated," and "quick" to "living."
 Interestingly, most maintain the use of "catholic church" despite it being confused with the Roman Catholic Church.
 The meaning is clarified in a footnote.
-One important change is from "descended to hell"
+One controversial issue is the phrase... "descended